Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 }
 ```

-#### 2. Assign the container app system-identity to the built-in Cosmos DB role
+#### 2. Assign the Container App System-Identity To the Built-in Cosmos DB Role

 Next, we need to associate the container app system-identity with the target Cosmos DB resource.
 You can read more about Azure built-in roles for Cosmos DB or how to create custom fine-tuned roles [here](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac#built-in-role-definitions).